 SW Sea Salt Vs Similar Colors

-Even though there shouldn’t be a need – but I must tell you that SW Sea Salt in itself is a very pretty color!
+Even though there shouldn’t be a need – I must tell you that SW Sea Salt in itself is a very pretty color!

 You shouldn’t be looking around for alternatives, right?